Klaaktu/polyvis-wasm/README.md

 However, it doesn't seem that GeoRust can be compiled directly to wasm, instead you need to use it in your project and compile your project to wasm instead, even though I only need functions that are already available.

 Further reading: https://kylebarron.dev/blog/geos-wasm (p.s.
 [GEOS](https://libgeos.org/) says it's a port of JTS, not the other way around.)

+## Considerations
+Avoid passing a lot of data between JS and WASM, serializing is slow.
+May need to keep 2 copies of the polygon list.